MadStu/space-trucker-trading-tracker/README.md

 - Code API retrieval to get in-game ships and the cargo bay size info.
     - User option to choose unit amount by ship size.
     - Save the user's ship to the databases so it remembers.
-    - Default the unit amount to the remaining cargo bay space
+    - Default the unit amount to the remaining cargo bay space.
 - Code API retrieval to get the buy/sell locations for each commodity.
     - Provide an option for the user to see where to buy or sell.